- Military Life Cycle

 Military child and youth development programs help shape our country’s military-connected children and youth.
-The Department of Defense has openings across the U.S. and even overseas for child development directors and assistant directors, training and curriculum specialists, before and after school directors, youth program directors, direct care staff and more – all working with children from birth through age 18.
+The Defense Department has openings across the U.S. and even overseas for child development directors and assistant directors, training and curriculum specialists, before- and after-school directors, youth program directors, direct care staff and more — all working with children from birth through age 18.

-If your students are looking for a career working in early care and education or youth development, expand their horizons by suggesting opportunities within the Department of Defense; they can help shape our country’s military-connected children and youth while their parents serve.
-Travel opportunities exist with this career choice, and the department is looking to fill both entry and management-level vacancies with passionate, talented candidates dedicated to improving the lives of children from all backgrounds.
+If your students are looking for careers working in early care and education or youth development, expand their horizons by suggesting opportunities within the Defense Department; they can help shape our country’s military-connected children and youth while their parents serve.
+Travel opportunities exist with this career choice, and the department is looking to fill support roles, management positions and classroom vacancies with passionate, talented candidates dedicated to improving the lives of children from all backgrounds.

-Watch this six minute video on YouTube to learn more about the child and youth development career opportunities available for your students with the Department of Defense.
+Watch this six-minute video on YouTube to learn more about the child and youth development career opportunities available for your students with the Defense Department.